 CycleSafe intentionally employs local suppliers and vendors for all of its products.
 The steel products and stainless fasteners are purchased from regional suppliers, local corrugators are used to supply packaging materials and shipping pallets are made locally.
 CycleSafe makes these commitments as the company is also dedicated to manufacturing environmentally friendly products.

-The CycleSafe U/2 Racks and Vintage Bike Racks are inverted U Racks that accommodate two bicycles each, securing the wheel and frame.
+The CycleSafe Inverted U Racks and Vintage Bike Racks are inverted U Racks that accommodate two bicycles each, securing the wheel and frame.
 This design increases the stability of the bike, and helps to prevent bikes from colliding with one another.
 It is an efficient design that results in more bikes being parked in less space when compared to “wave type” racks.
 It is also a safer design for heavily trafficked pedestrian areas such as the ones at the center.

-Both of these racks also offer leading technology with heavy gauge 1-1/2” Schd.
+Both of these heavy duty bike racks also offer leading technology with heavy gauge 1-1/2” Schd.
 40 steel pipe coated with a 1/8” thick black rubberized coating, making them durable and maintenance free.
 The main difference between the two types of racks is that the Vintage Bike Racks have a charm of years past including a novel design pattern.

 As a result of installing CycleSafe Bicycle Racks several of the Fine Arts Center and the Peter Martin Wege Theatre project objectives were met.
 The installation of these racks provided secure bicycle parking for the buildings making them bicycle friendly for all users.
 The parking also assisted efforts to meet LEED Certification requirements, and was provided by a local vendor using local materials.
 CycleSafe is proud to have been a part of these projects and are committed to manufacturing products that will help future projects to earn LEED Certification.